 A picture of the roast with the sides so we look less like savages.

-The sides are broccolini, eggs with fresh garlic stalks and zucchini.
+The sides are broccolini, eggs with green garlic and zucchini.